 - Take some time.
 If your feelings are too strong to deal with right now, or if your student is too emotional, suggest that you not discuss the situation right away.
 Take an hour or a few hours or a day to let the news settle and for both you and your student to think about what needs to be discussed.

 - Have a meeting.
 It may be easier to discuss next steps with your student if you think of it as a business meeting.
 Plan a day and time when you will both be able to be free of distractions.
 Put away cell phones or other distractions.
 Meet at the table prepared to put your heads together to think about what is next.

 - Keep your discussion as objective as possible.
 Ask your student to be honest about what happened.
 Listen carefully with all of the listening skills that you can muster.
 Try to listen more than talk at first.
 Don’t respond yet.
 Don’t judge.
 Get the facts on the table.

-- Do your homework – or, better yet, have your student do some homework.
+- Do your homework — or, better yet, have your student do some homework.
 Find out from the college what this means.
 If your student is on probation, what is involved and/or what are the consequences?
-If your student has been dismissed, will she be welcomed back later?
-What must she do in the meantime?
+If your student has been dismissed, will they be welcomed back later?
+What must they do in the meantime?
 What would be involved in a transfer?
 Study any financial information that is necessary.
 Try to come to your meeting with as much information as possible.